2021-2022 School Choice - Frequently Asked Questions

 7. How do I apply to a choice school for my student?

 The online application is easy to complete and can be accessed from the CCSD website.
-For assistance, call the CCSD School Choice Office (843) 937-6582, call the school for which you are applying, or attend/participate in one of the Application Assistance nights that will be available.
-If a paper application is preferred, the paper application may be printed from the district website or can be picked up at one of seven designated schools.
-Please refer to the CCSD School Choice website for the list of designated application receiving schools.
-All applications submitted during the designated application window will receive equal consideration regardltess of the date they are submitted or the method of application.
+For assistance, call the CCSD School Choice Office (843) 937-6582, call the school for which you are applying, or attend/participate in one of the Application Assistance opportunities that will be available.
+If a paper application is preferred, one may be requested to the School Choice office and it will be mailed to the guardian.
+All applications submitted during the designated application window will receive equal consideration regardless of the date they are submitted or the method of application.

 8. How do I find my student's CCSD ID number?